The Ancient Battle for Today’s Olympic Battleground

 Wrestling, considered by many to be the oldest sport in the world, was also one of the first Olympic sports, added to the pentathlon in 708 B.C.
 In 2012, Wrestling began an epic battle to maintain their place on the 2016 Olympic programme against sports like softball and squash.

-In a similar timeline, Karate, officially started in Okinawa in the early 1900’s with roots back over 1,000 years, was proposed in 2015 by the Tokyo 2020 Organizing Committee to be included in the Tokyo 2020 Olympics.
+Karate shares a similar timeframe.
+The sport officially began in Okinawa in the early 1900’s with roots dating back over 1,000 years.
+In 2015, Karate was proposed for inclusion in the Tokyo 2020 Olympics, by the Tokyo 2020 Organizing Committee.

-Both Wrestling and Karate are traditional sports with deep roots and formal structures and their brands and apparel aligned to those traditional values.
-The challenge with tradition is that today’s Olympics is based on sponsors and viewership.
+Both Wrestling and Karate are traditional sports with deep roots and formal structures, and their brands and apparel are aligned accordingly with their traditional values.
+But the challenge with tradition is that today’s Olympics is based more upon sponsors and viewership.

 The Epic Design team was contracted by both National Sport Organizations (NSO), Wrestling Canada Lutte and Karate Canada, to modernize and transform their brands, refreshing their entire identity to help them engage with a wider audience.
 With only a few months to complete each transformation, we:

 - Worked with them to define their brand strategies, stories and customer engagement model

 - Identified all of the possible design assets and media requirements needed